Speedphoenix/Nudommy/README.md

 |*DELETE*:`/user/:username`|Deletes a user and logs the current user out, or returns status code 403 if the current user does not have permission to change it.|`username`: The user to be deleted|
 |metrics...|||

+# Miscellaneous

+The name came about from making somewhat random variations of "node".

 # External Sources

 The initial parts of this project were taken from [Speedphoenix's (Leonardo) versions of the academic nodejs labs](https://github.com/Speedphoenix/nodelabs).